 Examples of a fundamental breach of trust and confidence by an employer include:

-It is important to obtain legal advice as soon as possible as the timing and reasons for your resignation including any decision to delay are likely be critical to the success of your claim.
+It is important to obtain legal advice as soon as possible as the timing and reasons for your resignation, including any decision to delay, are likely critical to the success of your claim.